metreeca/metreeca-core/docs/tutorials/interacting-with-ldp-apis.md

 }
 ```

-## RDF Containers
+## Collections

-To retrieve the RDF description of a published collections, as specified by the associated data model, perform a `GET` operation on the URL identifying the collection.
+To retrieve the description of a published collections, as specified by the associated data model, perform a `GET` operation on the URL identifying the collection.

 ```sh
 % curl --include "http://localhost:8080/products/"